damonge/NaMaster/README.md

  - HEALPix: NaMaster uses this pixelization scheme only.
  - GSL: used for linear algebra operations.
+ - FITSIO: used to read the input maps.
+ - libsharp: used for SHTs

 Usage: ./NaMaster -< opt-name > < option >